NewsThink.org

 Turing is best known for his work at Bletchley Park during World War II breaking German codes—most famously, the code used by the German Enigma machine.
 Turing's work helped the Allies win the war.

 However, this didn't stop the British legal system from prosecuting Turing for being gay in 1952.
 If the British public did anything to intervene on his behalf, it was not successful.
-Gayness was a serious crime in Britain in those days but so was rock and roll less than a decade later.
+Gayness was a serious crime in Britain in those days.

 Turing was faced with a choice of prison or chemical castration.
 He accepted the latter but this admission of guilt removed his security clearance and barred him from continuing his work for the British signals intelligence agency (GCHQ).